Matteopaluh/KEMET/README.md

 With Anaconda properly set, it is possible to create an environment called "kemet" using
 ```
-conda create --name kemet python=3.6
+conda create --name kemet python=3.7
 conda activate kemet
 ```
-This way it is possible to install the package dependencies, with the following command lines:
+To install other dependencies use the following commands:
 ```
 conda install -c bioconda mafft
 conda install -c bioconda hmmer
 pip install reframed

 # OPTIONAL (only if GSMM mode use is intended)

 pip install carveme==1.4.1
 conda install -c bioconda diamond
 conda install -c bioconda prodigal